grease-xmr/grease/docs/src/20_circuits.typ

 === Channel Dispute

 In case of a *dispute* a plaintiff will:
-+ provide the unadapted signatures of the closing transaction to the KES.
++ provide the unadapted signatures of the closing transaction to the KES,
++ monitor the KES public state for the dispute status.

-If a dispute is detected the other peer will:
+After verifying the dispute provided by the plaintiff the KES will:
++ signal the dispute on its public state,
++ monitor Monero for the closing transaction,
++ create a timer to await for the dispute response window to expire.

+The defendant will monitor the KES public state for a dispute.
+If the defendant detects the dispute, the defendant will:
-+ respond with the adapted signature of the closing transaction to the KES,
++ accept the dispute and send the adapted signature of the closing transaction to the KES,
-+ or simply broadcast the closing transaction to Monero.
++ accept the dispute and broadcast the closing transaction to Monero,

-If a dispute is lodged and the other peer does not respond within the dispute period:
++ protest the dispute and send the unadapted signatures of a future transaction to the KES,
++ ignore the dispute and allow the KES to find for the plaintiff.

+The KES reacts to the defendant by:
++ verifying the adapted signature:
+  + if verified the KES will close the dispute and update public state with the adapted signature,
+  + if not verified the KES will find that the plaintiff is wronged and proceed with the unlock process.
++ observing the closing transaction on Monero and close the dispute,
++ processing the protest by verifying the unadapted signatures of the future transaction:
+  + if verified the KES will find that the defendant is wronged and proceed with the unlock process,
+  + if not verified the KES will find that the plaintiff is wronged and proceed with the unlock process.
++ recognizing that the dispute response window has expired and find that the plaintiff is wronged and proceed with the unlock process.

+The KES may start the unlock process for the wronged peer against the violating peer:
-+ the KES will provide the saved root secret share of the violating peer to the wronged peer,
++ the KES will close the dispute and update public state with the saved root secret share of the violating peer encrypted to the wronged peer.

+The wronged peer will monitor the KES public state for the dispute closure.
+If the wronged peer detects the unlock process, the wronged peer will:
-+ the wronged peer will reconstruct the violating peer's root secret,
++ reconstruct the violating peer's root secret,
-+ the wronged peer may deterministically update the the secret to find _any_ shared secret that can be used to create a valid Monero transaction.
-#footnote[Under CLSAG, older transactions may become stale and be rejected by the network.
-This limitation will be lifted post-FCMP++.],
++ choose to deterministically update the secret to find _any_ shared secret that can be used to create a valid Monero transaction #footnote[Under CLSAG, older transactions may quickly become stale and be rejected by the network.
+This time window will be relaxed post-FCMP++.],
-+ the wronged peer will adapt the unadapted signature of the closing transaction using the most recent secret to gain the 4-of-4 pieces of information needed to broadcast the transaction,
++ adapt the unadapted signature of the closing transaction using the most recent violating peer's secret to gain the 4-of-4 pieces of information needed to broadcast the transaction,
-+ and finally the wronged will broadcast the closing transaction to Monero.
++ broadcast the closing transaction to Monero.

 == Grease Protocol